HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Introduction

 \section{Introduction}

 Infrared small target detection (IRSTD) has been widely applied in fields such as reconnaissance, surveillance, and rescue~\cite{kouInfraredSmallTarget2023}.
 In many practical scenarios, unmanned aerial vehicles (UAVs) represent the primary detection targets.
-However, the inherent characteristics of infrared imaging systems impose the following challenges on infrared small target detection: \begin{itemize} \item \textbf{Dim-small}: The long imaging distance causes a small target scale, weak intensity, low contrast and low signal-to-clutter ratio (SCR), making targets easily obscured in complex backgrounds.
+However, the inherent characteristics of infrared imaging systems impose the following challenges on IRSTD: \begin{itemize} \item \textbf{Dim-small}: The long imaging distance causes a small target scale, weak intensity, low contrast, and low signal-to-clutter ratio (SCR), making targets easily obscured in complex backgrounds.

-\item \textbf{Poor Spatial distinguishability}: Owing to the inherent characteristics of infrared imaging systems, targets suffer from the absence of color and texture features and exhibit blurred edges.
-These factors significantly degrade the spatial distinguishability of targets from clutters.
+\item \textbf{Poor spatial distinguishability}: Owing to the inherent characteristics of infrared imaging systems, targets suffer from the absence of color and texture features and exhibit blurred edges.
+These factors significantly degrade the spatial distinguishability of targets from clutter.

-\item \textbf{Spatiotemporal instability}: For moving infrared small targets, driven by factors such as distance changes, pose adjustments, or partial occlusions by clutters, their spatial characteristics (e.g., size and intensity) may exhibit dynamic variations across consecutive frames.
-Concurrently, their motion features (e.g., velocity and trajectory) are influenced by two primary factors: one is the intrinsic motion of targets; the other is imaging platform's motion and perspective transformations.
-These two factors collectively induce non-uniform and non-linear motion patterns of targets, thereby posing significant challenges to feature representation learning.
+\item \textbf{Spatiotemporal instability}: For moving infrared small targets, driven by factors such as distance changes, pose adjustments, or partial occlusions by clutter, their spatial characteristics (e.g., size and intensity) may exhibit dynamic variations across consecutive frames.
+Concurrently, their motion features (e.g., velocity and trajectory) are influenced by two primary factors: the intrinsic motion of targets and imaging platform's motion and perspective transformations.
+These two factors collectively induce non-uniform and non-linear motion patterns of targets, thereby posing substantial challenges to feature representation learning.